 Neighbourhood Watch

-(Page last updated: 20.06.2025 – the lastest information can be found below the Mendip West NPT Update)
+(Page last updated: 20.06.2025 – the lastest information can be found below the Mendip West NPT Update.
+This page has been updated on 29.01.26 to increase accessability)

 The Parish operates a Neighbourhood Watch scheme co-ordinated by Lynne Mitchell who can be contacted on 07773 345092 or lydfordnhw@gmail.com.
 Lynne is supported by a number of volunteers who look after specific areas and they are there to offer help and advice.
 Your local contact should get in touch with you soon after you move in, and details are printed in the Parish Magazine.
 Incident reports will be posted on the village and shop noticeboards and in addition residents are welcome to email Lynne with their email address so that the information can be delivered promptly.
 Emails will be sent out as bcc’s to ensure that addresses remain anonymous.
 Please help to keep Lydford safe and crime free by reporting any crime or suspicious activities you become aware of.
 If in doubt ask us for advice.